 - Name and address and any other contact details

 - Who they would like to be contacted in an emergency

 - Any medical appointed they need to keep

 This plan should be available to be shared easily with others in an emergency.

-Further information can be found here or please contact Carers in Hertfordshire us on 01992 58 69 69 to discuss contingency planning.
+Further information on contigency planning can be found on the Carers UK site here or please contact Carers in Hertfordshire us on 01992 58 69 69 to discuss contingency planning.